bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

 that I should share.

 In this post, I'll be showing a few of derivations of the maximum entropy principle, where entropy appears as part of the definition.
-Why it is a reasonable and natural thing to maximize, and how it is a very logical conclusion of some well thought out reasoning.
+These derivations will show why it is a reasonable and natural thing to maximize, and how it is determined from some well thought out reasoning.
 This post will be more math heavy but hopefully it will give you more insight into this wonderfully surprising topic.